Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 \text{Recall} = \frac{\text{True Positives}}{\text{True Positives} + \text{False Negatives}}
 $$
 * **For all in class x, how many were predicted class x**.
-* Performance with respect to postive class.
+* Performance with respect to positive class.
 * Useful for understanding how many of the actual positives were correctly predicted.
 * Crucial when the cost of false negatives is high, such as in detecting fraudulent transactions (missing a fraud is costly).
 * Can be misleading if not considered alongside precision, as it doesn't account for the number of false positives.